clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring.md

-## Create github project and Upload there
+## Complete the GitHub Project Setup and Upload your Code

-Once you remote repository has been created, follow the instructions on the resulting page to "Push an existing repository from the command line".
+Once your remote repository has been created, follow the instructions on the resulting page to "Push an existing repository from the command line".
 You'll of course run the `git` commands from your project
 directory: